Yubikey

 Note

 Slot 2 may show as being configured.
-It is safe to overwrite.
+It is safe to overwrite the configuration.

-Continue onwards to the next step, step 10.
+Continue onwards to the next step, Step 5.

 Enter a 6 to 8 digit PIN.
 You may choose to re-use the PIN you use for your RSA token to make it easier to remember.